jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 [Repealed]

 ### 6 Meaning of council-controlled organisation and council organisation
-(1) In this Act, unless the context otherwise requires,—
+(1AAA) In this Act, unless the context otherwise requires, council-controlled organisation means a council organisation that is—
-  - **council-controlled organisation** means a council organisation that is— (a) a company—
+  (a) a company—
     (i) in which equity securities carrying 50% or more of the voting rights at a meeting of the shareholders of the company are—
-        (A) held by 1 or more local authorities; or (B) controlled, directly or indirectly, by 1 or more local authorities; or (ii) in which 1 or more local authorities have the right, directly or indirectly, to appoint 50% or more of the directors of the company; or
+      (A) held by 1 or more local authorities; or
+      (B) controlled, directly or indirectly, by 1 or more local authorities; or (ii) in which 1 or more local authorities have the right, directly or indirectly, to appoint 50% or more of the directors of the company; or
   (b) an entity in respect of which 1 or more local authorities have, whether or not jointly with other local authorities or persons,—
     (i) control, directly or indirectly, of 50% or more of the votes at any meeting of the members or controlling body of the entity; or
-      (ii) the right, directly or indirectly, to appoint 50% or more of the trustees, directors, or managers (however described) of the entity
+    (ii) the right, directly or indirectly, to appoint 50% or more of the trustees, directors, or managers (however described) of the entity.
+(1AAB) In addition, council-controlled organisation includes a water organisation within the meaning of section 4 of the Local Government (Water Services) Act 2025 if—
+  (a) the organisation is owned by 1 or more local authorities; or (b) the organisation is owned by 1 or more local authorities (and those local authorities hold 50% or more of the shares and voting rights in the organisation) and the trustees of 1 or more consumer trusts.
+(1) In this Act, unless the context otherwise requires,—
-  - **council-controlled trading organisation** means a council-controlled organisation that operates a trading undertaking for the purpose of making a profit
+  - **council-controlled trading organisation** —
+    (a) means a council-controlled organisation that operates a trading undertaking for the purpose of making a profit; but (b) excludes a water organisation within the meaning of section 4 of the Local Government (Water Services) Act 2025
   - **council organisation** means—
     (a) a company—
       (i) in which equity securities carrying voting rights at a meeting of the shareholders of the company are—